billowdev/cryptography-techniques-example/README.md

 Two-way encryption, also known as symmetric-key encryption, uses a single secret key to both encrypt and decrypt data.
 This means that anyone with access to the key can both read and write encrypted messages.
 One-way encryption, also known as asymmetric-key encryption, uses two different keys: a public key to encrypt the data, and a private key to decrypt it.
 This means that anyone can encrypt a message using the public key, but only someone with the corresponding private key can decrypt it.

 Some examples of two-way encryption algorithms include the Advanced Encryption Standard (AES) and the Blowfish algorithm.
 One-way encryption algorithms include the RSA algorithm and the Elliptic Curve Cryptography (ECC) algorithm.

+# reference

+- Encryption Consulting LLC.
+(2022).
+Cryptography.
+Retrieved December 17, 2022, from https://www.encryptionconsulting.com/education-center/what-is-cryptography

+- Encryption Consulting LLC.
+(2022).
+What is AES?
+How does it work.
+Retrieved December 17, 2022, from https://www.encryptionconsulting.com/education-center/what-is-aes/

+- JSCAPE.
+(2022).
+What Is A Key Exchange.
+Retrieved December 17, 2022, from https://www.jscape.com/blog/key-exchange

+- National institute of standards and technology.
+(2020).
+Digital Signatures.
+Retrieved December 17, 2022, from https://csrc.nist.gov/Projects/digital-signatures

+- National institute of standards and technology.
+(2022).
+Hash Functions.
+Retrieved December 17, 2022, from https://csrc.nist.gov/Projects/Hash-Functions